changeworld/azure-docs.ja-jp/articles/storage/files/storage-dotnet-how-to-use-files.md

 CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
     Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-// Create a CloudFileClient object for credentialed access to Azure File storage.
+// Create a CloudFileClient object for credentialed access to Azure Files.
 CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

 // Get a reference to the file share we created previously.